veronicaballerini/discontinuation/case_study/README.md

 # Case study, Sections 2 and 6
 This folder contains scripts that reproduce the results of the case study in Sections 2 and 6.
-The content of the folder follows.
+Run the following scripts in order (from 01 to 04, detailed below) to reproduce all results in Sections 2 and 6.
+If you run the scripts from 01 to 03, you will reproduce all results for the chosen model, namely the Exponential-Exponential, except for the WAIC value.
+To obtain the WAIC values, you need to run the "04_WAIC.R" file, which implements the two competing models.
+It takes > 2 hours to run.

 - "01_MCMC_Analysis.R" is the master script that runs the MCMC with Exponential-Exponential specification.
+It takes about 1 hour to run.
 Inputs:
   - "synthetic_data.csv" -> dataset containing synthetic data based on a real case study, simulated using the "synthpop" package.
   - "Functions.R" -> contains all useful functions